cneralich/tfe-tfc-migration-tool/README.md

 * Migrate State (Either All Versions or Current Version)
 * Migrate Workspace Variables
     * Note: For any Variable marked as `Sensitive`, only Key names will be transferred (since Values are write only)
+* Migrate Workspace Sensitive Variable Values
+   * Note: Prior to using this method, The `sensitive_variable_data_map` must be manually generated ahead of time.
+The easiest way to do this is to update the value for each variable in the list returned by the `migrate_workspace_variables` method (Important: If you intend on doing this, be sure to pass True as the final argument to `migrate_workspace_variables`)
 * Migrate Workspace SSH Keys
 * Migrate Workspace Run Triggers
 * Migrate Workspace Notifications